 Once diagnosed, and depending on the diagnosis, your GP can refer you for further treatment or follow up in NHS.
 Alternatively, we can refer you to a private breast specialist should you need a specialist intervention, FNA (fine needle aspiration) or lesion excision.

 Let us try to be as breast aware as we can so that we can detect as early as possible the breast changes to prevent later complications.

 If you have any breast-related worries, any personal or family history of breast cancer and wish to have a Breast Ultrasound for first diagnosis or reassurance, please do not hesitate to contact us by email or by phone on 0203 633 4902 / or 0788 538 4785.

 We have attached a short video on how to self-breast check.
 Please take a few minutes to watch it and improve your self-assessment technique so you are a step ahead of the game at all times.

 About Sonoworld Diagnostic Services

 Our private ultrasound scan clinic is conveniently situated in the world-famous area of Marylebone, London, within the prestigious Hale Clinic.
-Luxury state of the art facilities combined with efficient healthcare delivery contributes to confidence and reassurance for our patients.
+Luxury state-of-the-art facilities combined with efficient healthcare delivery contribute to confidence and reassurance for our patients.